Quad Poster Artwork for upcoming Feature Film ‘SOURHAVEN’

 Down on the plots, canalboat dwellers Alvie, Rayna, Shay and David cling to each other on the forgotten edge of London’s Lea Valley.
 Each night, a shared terror gnaws at them, haunting dreams that blur the line between sleep and something far darker.

 When Aiden finally steps into their world, the allotment is already under threat: a vanished Ukrainian boy, a plot-holder’s horrific suicide and police preparing to shutter the gardens within days.
-All signs begin to point toward Aiden…and to Elsie Bierce, a notorious American occult publisher drawn to the site like a moth to flame.
+All signs begin to point toward Aiden himself…and to Elsie Bierce, a notorious American occult publisher drawn to the site like a moth to flame.

-As ‘Ourhaven’, branded “Sourhaven” by local tabloids, faces closure, it also readies to unearth it’s most diabolical secret.
+As ‘Ourhaven’, branded “Sourhaven” by local tabloids, faces closure, it readies to unearth it’s most diabolical secret.

 Director Statement